Healthdirect Free Australian health advice you can count on.

 What is normal vaginal discharge?

-Vaginal discharge changes throughout your menstrual cycle.
-Everyone will experience different amounts of discharge.
+Your vaginal discharge will change as your hormone levels change during your menstrual cycle.
+Everyone has different amounts of discharge.

 In the first week after your period, a discharge is not usually present.
 If there is some discharge, it will probably be quite thick.